 MDIS is strategically allied with TCC Credit Co-Operative Limited, another not-for-profit organisation that aims to give its members access to loans at reasonable interest rates.
-MDIS students are eligible for preferential loan rates with TCC Credit.
+MDIS students are eligible for preferential education loan rates with TCC Credit Co-operative Limited.

 How qualified will my lecturers be?

-All of MDIS’ lecturers are screened by the Academic Quality and Examination Board and our university partners before being allowed to teach, and must either possess a Master’s Degree or higher to teach a degree programme, or a Bachelor’s Degree or higher to teach a International Foundation Diploma or Diploma programme.
+All of MDIS’ lecturers are screened by the Academic Quality and Examination Board and our university partners before being allowed to teach, and must either possess a PhD, Doctorate qualification or a Master's degree to teach a degree programme, or a Bachelor’s Degree or higher to teach a International Foundation Diploma or Diploma programme.
 Most teaching staff at MDIS also tend to have a wide base of relevant industry experience that they can draw on, thus ensuring that their lessons are both up-to-date and relevant.